Pilbara Craton

 The Pilbara Craton is an old and stable part of the continental lithosphere located in the Pilbara region of Western Australia.

-The Pilbara Craton is one of only two pristine Archaean 3.6–2.7 Ga (billion years ago) crusts identified on the Earth, along with the Kaapvaal Craton in South Africa.
+The Pilbara Craton is one of only two pristine Archaean 3.8–2.7 Ga (billion years ago) crusts identified on the Earth, along with the Kaapvaal Craton in South Africa.
+The youngest rocks are 1.7 Ga old in the historic area assigned to the Craton.
 Both locations may have once been part of the Vaalbara supercontinent or the continent of Ur.

-The eastern portion is called the Eastern Pilbara Craton.
+There are two subregional geographical classification regimes used, being: